yanzhen4/yanzhen4.github.io/_pages/about.md

 I am a third-year undergraduate student in UIUC majoring in Computer Science.
 I am passionate about Machine Learning Research, and are currently participating in research and projects.
-I has become a member of the Data Mining Group (DMG) since Spring 2023, where I am fortuante to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/), and be mentored by [Yu Zhang](https://yuzhimanhua.github.io/).
+I have become a member of the Data Mining Group (DMG) since Spring 2023, where I am fortuante to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/), and be mentored by [Yu Zhang](https://yuzhimanhua.github.io/).

 My current research interests are Data Mining / Natural Language Processing, specifically text mining.

 I hope to make friends with other undergraduate students interested in AI Research.
 Feel free to reach out to me!

-I am also interested in Machine Learning Application in Sports！

 What's new
 ======